 A complaint can be filed by a person, in writing, with Professional Foresters Registration, or the Board of Forestry and Fire Protection (Board) can proceed upon its own (PRC, Section 775).
 The RPF's/Certified Specialist's (CRM's) vested property right of the license is protected under "due process".
-The Executive Officer must-should initially verify that the allegations in the complaint, is is if substantiated, constitute grounds for legally subject to possible disciplinary action (i.e., fraud, deceit, misrepresentation, gross negligence, etc; PRC, Section 778).
+The Executive Officer should initially verify that the allegations in the complaint if substantiated, constitute grounds for possible disciplinary action (i.e., fraud, deceit, misrepresentation, gross negligence, etc; PRC, Section 778).
 If the matter is, or becomes, a criminal court action, the Administrative action will likely be delayed until a judicial determination is rendered.